 The most famous qasida, Layla and Majnun لیلی و مجنون (or مجنون ليلى Majnun Layla in Arabic) was an ancient Arab tale passed down orally in many versions but made famous by the Persian poet Nizami Ganjavi نظامی گنجوی Jamal ad-Dīn Abū Muḥammad Ilyās ibn-Yūsuf ibn-Zakkī (1141-1209).

 Layla and Majnun tells of a Bedouin boy named Qais who fell in love with his best friend, the beautiful Layla, and spent his days writing love poems to her, becoming a poet as he grew to be a man.
 Though they had grown up together and Layla loved only Qais, her father refused his permission for her to marry a poet and instead secretly married her to a rich man in another land.
-Heartbroken, Qais wandered the desert searching for her, still writing love poems to her, so people began to call him Majnun, crazy or madman مجنون Layla never loved her husband and pined away for Qais, dreaming that he would come for her and dying of a broken heart thinking he'd forgotten her.
-Majnun finally found his Layla already in her grave, too late to rescue her and run away.
-He died lying on her grave with the poems he’d written to her, the lovers together at last in the ghazal’s eternal, beloved theme of true love and loss.
+Heartbroken, Qais wandered the desert searching for her, still writing love poems to her, so people began to call him Majnun, meaning crazy or madman مجنون Layla never loved her husband and pined away for Qais, dreaming that he would come for her and when he did not, dying of a broken heart thinking he'd forgotten her.
+But Qais never stopped searching for his childhood love, his Layla.
+Crossing desert after desert, Majnun finally found his Layla already in her grave, too late for them to be reunited and escape together.
+He died lying on her grave singing the poems he’d written in his wandering to her ~ the lovers together at last in the ghazal’s eternal, beloved theme of true love and loss.

 Website design and all content, art, photography, writing, banners, and logos, and all content resulting therefrom ©Susan Zegarsky Butler All rights reserved.